-The two programs are not included in this list and that’s for a reason.
 I had to decide between three time-consuming SRS programs.
-Wanikani (just look below for a detailed explanation), Know and JALUP.
-The latter two are great for vocab (and JALUP for grammar as well but don’t replace a textbook) but not essential so I opted for WK instead.
+Wanikani (just look below for a detailed explanation), iKnow, and Nihongo levels (formerly JALUP).
+The latter two are great for vocab (and Nihongo levels is including some grammar as well but don’t replace a textbook) but not essential in the beginning.